 Giro Men’s Cycling Shoes — Compatible and Competitive

-The color range that these shoes come highlights their compatibility with their customers.
+The color range that these bike shoes come highlights their compatibility with their customers.
 From “Black” to “Olive” to “Glowing Red,” it is perhaps a foundational shoe that goes back to the basics in the performance it provides without compromising on the quality.
 With its EVA footbed and specialized arch support, it balances comfort and competitiveness.

 Its compatibility with 2-bolt cleats is also a highlight that gives it increased functionality by increasing the grip of the shoe with the pedal and traction you need for effective transfer of energy from the cyclist to the cycle.
 Structurally, the sneakers are breathable engineered calfskin and work upper for graceful-yet-steady fit and incredible breathability.
 Complimenting style and functionality, the laces offer unmatched fit change, hold a bunch safely, and are the lightest framework accessible Injected nylon plate for effective force move, with hardened steel equipment and a full-length formed Vibram Ecostep elastic high-footing carried outsole for hold and dependability when you need it.